 It is the class teacher's responsibility to provide quality-first teaching for all pupils.
 Pupils who are making less than expected progress will be provided with appropriate intervention and/or relevant adjustments.
-Pupils are only identified as having SEN if they do not make adequate progress once they have had all the intervention/adjustments and good quality personalised teaching.
+Pupils are only identified as having SEN if they do not make adequate progress after they have had appropriate intervention/adjustments and good quality personalised teaching.
+Where a child is participating in an intervention as it designed to be used, e.g. for a set period of time to help them grasp an area of learning they are finding difficult; to catch up on a missed section of teaching or to fully secure new learning, this is not an indication of a special educational need.
+Where the intervention is in place continually or replaced with a different intervention with the same educational purpose, this can constitute support which is 'additional to' or 'different from' the majority of their peers.